What's in my camera bag?

 Canon Speedlite 430EX II Flash

-I’ll be honest.
-I really dislike using flash.
-But you can get some really dramatic and fun dance floor photos with it.
+You can get some really dramatic and fun dance floor photos with a flash.

 What can I say about this other than always make sure you have more than you need.
 2/3 is normally enough for me to get through a full wedding day.
 The rest are back-ups.

 Yeah you read right, a glass prism.
 I’ve been experimenting with using this in from of the lens to reflect light in from different angles.
 I still have a lot to learn as I’ve only started to experiment with it.
 But it’s fun trying new things along with seeing your clients faces when you pull a prism out of your pocket and start waving it in front of the camera.